Friedrich Engels: Manchester and Salford

-While in Manchester between October and November 1843, Engels wrote his first critique of political economy, entitled "Outlines of a Critique of Political Economy".
-Engels sent the article to Paris, where Marx published it in the Deutsch–Französische Jahrbücher in 1844.
+While in Manchester between October and November 1843, Engels wrote his first critique of political economy, entitled "Umrisse zu einer Kritik der Nationalökonomie" (Outlines of a Critique of Political Economy).
+Engels sent the article to Paris, where Marx and Arnold Ruge published it in the Deutsch–Französische Jahrbücher in 1844.

-While observing the slums of Manchester in close detail, Engels took notes of its horrors, notably child labour, the despoiled environment, and overworked and impoverished labourers.
+Engels observed the slums of Manchester in close detail, and took notes of its horrors, such as child labour, the despoiled environment, and overworked and impoverished labourers.
 He sent a trilogy of articles to Marx.
 These were published in the Rheinische Zeitung and then in the Deutsch–Französische Jahrbücher, chronicling the conditions among the working class in Manchester.
 He later collected these articles for his influential first book, The Condition of the Working Class in England (1845).
 Written between September 1844 and March 1845, the book was published in German in 1845.
 In the book, Engels described the "grim future of capitalism and the industrial age", noting the details of the squalor in which the working people lived.
 The book was published in English in 1887.
 Archival resources contemporary to Engels's stay in Manchester shed light on some of the conditions he describes, including a manuscript (MMM/10/1) held by special collections at the University of Manchester.
-This recounts cases seen in the Manchester Royal Infirmary, where industrial accidents dominated and which resonate with Engels's comments on the disfigured persons seen walking round Manchester as a result of such accidents.
+This recounts cases seen in the Manchester Royal Infirmary, where industrial accidents dominated, and which resonate with Engels's comments on the disfigured persons seen walking around Manchester as a result of such accidents.

 Engels continued his involvement with radical journalism and politics.
 He frequented areas popular among members of the English labour and Chartist movements, whom he met.
 He also wrote for several journals, including The Northern Star, Robert Owen's New Moral World, and the Democratic Review newspaper.